performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Empowering the PCP User
 ~~~~~~~~~~~~~~~~~~~~~~~

-audienceTo deal efficiently with the dynamic behavior of complex
+To deal efficiently with the dynamic behavior of complex
 systems, performance analysts need to filter out noise from the
 overwhelming stream of performance data, and focus on exceptional
 scenarios.
 Visualization of current and historical performance data, and